Geo-Ron/esphome-PelletStove/README.md

 # esphome-PelletStove

-This repository is dedicated to documenting the communication and controls of the pellet stove my mother bought recently (september 2024).
+This repository is dedicated to documenting the maintenance, parts, communication and controls of the pellet stove my mother bought recently (september 2024).

 I am going to be a parasite and feed on the work of someone else: https://github.com/jazzmonger/wood-pellet-stove-with-TYWE1S-Tuya-chip.
 Read his [discussions section](https://github.com/jazzmonger/wood-pellet-stove-with-TYWE1S-Tuya-chip/discussions), they are AWESOME!
 Many, many, many thanks in advanced.